+Moderator summary: 8 companies agree with the proposal to introduce the slice scope information in the configuration to support per slice QoE measurement.
+Where to include the Slice Scope in the configuration is FFS.

+Proposal 3: The Slice Scope should be included in the QoE configuration.

+To be continued 2: How and where to include the Slice Scope in the QoE configuration.

 Collection and mapping

 During the PDU session setup procedures, a PDU session is associated to an S-NSSAI, which identifies a network slice.
 If the S-NSSAI list is included in QoE measurement configuration to specify the target slice(s), mechanism to realize the mapping between a QoE report and the specific slice should be introduced.